-CHM-352 or CHM-355.
+CHM-352 with a grade of 2.0 or better or CHM-355 with a grade of 2.0 or

-CHM-392.
-SENIOR RESEARCH II
+CHM-392, SENIOR RESEARCH II

 Students will carry out a chemistry research project under the direction of a faculty member.
 It is expected that the project will be a laboratory research project.
-The project must culminate in a written report and the results must be presented at a Department seminar.
-Students are required to attend weekly Department seminars and present at least one seminar.
-Click here for course fee.
+The project must culminate in a written report and the results must be presented at a Department poster event.
+Students are also required to attend any seminars hosted by the Department..
+Six hours of laboratory / research work per week.

-CHM-395.
-INDEPENDENT RESEARCH
+CHM-395, INDEPENDENT RESEARCH